-Written by Kerrie Padmore from Living In Loveliness.
+Written by Kerrie Padmore from Living In Loveliness this guide will teach you how to sew piping on bags and cushions.
 Kerrie runs sewing classes and sewing retreats from beginners to the more advanced sewers plus Crafternoon tea parties.
 She has recently launched her own range of sewing kits and patterns.

 This article has been sponsored by Sewbox who supplied the Liberty fabrics – visit them for a large range of Liberty fabrics and sewing patterns.

 From bags to cushions, I absolutely love adding piping to projects – it gives your project that beautiful professional finish.
 Although I love the effect of using the same fabric on the project, personally I prefer to add a contrasting fabric to pick out a particular colour that makes the project really pop.

 In this step by step guide, I will show you how you can add piping on a cushion cover to give a more luxurious look.
 Use the same techniques for bags.

 Piping cord (we used 6mm)

 Zipper foot or a piping foot – Kerrie used an adjustable zipper foot for her Janome J3-24 sewing machine

 - To determine the size of the binding needed, measure all four sides of your cushion front and then add 2” for the closure of the piping.